 Unless your home was built with sustainable products, you have been exposed to volatile compounds such as chloroform and benzene.
 Chlorinated water releases small chloroform molecules into the air through evaporation.
 A gas furnace or stove, a car being stored in a garage, or a lawnmower are sources of Benzene.
 Both compounds have direct links to cancer.

 How does a genetically modified plant protect us from Chloroform and Benzene?

-While genetically modifying a plant is ethically complicated, this is one occurrence that may be beneficial to even the most objective individual.
-Researchers at UofW were able to genetically modify pothos ivy to remove both chloroform and benzene from the air around it.
-Unlike most plants, pothos ivy is unable to be reproduced through pollination when grown outside of its native ecosystem.
-Having this plant in your home has little to no chance of flowering which greatly decreases its ability to become invasive in nature.
+Genetically modifying a plant may be beneficial yet it is potentially ethically complicated.
+Researchers at the University of Washington were able to genetically modify and breed pothos ivy to remove both chloroform and benzene from the air.
+Pothos ivy that has been modified is unable to be reproduced through pollination giving it little to no chance of flowering when grown in indoors.